 Medical marijuana is a hotly debated issue that affects patients, health care providers, lawyers, and law enforcement officials alike.
 Because medical marijuana laws vary, it is important to check the specific laws of your particular state.
 Consulting with a criminal or health care attorney may also help you understand your rights and responsibilities concerning marijuana use or possession.

-If you are being investigated for a marijuana or another criminal charge, the consequences of your legal classification can be devastating.
 Understanding the ramifications of state and federal marijuana convictions and other criminal sentences can be the key to your financial and personal freedom.
-Your best move is to get a free case evaluation from a criminal defense attorney if you've been charged with a drug crime.
+For this reason, your best move is to speak with a criminal defense attorney if you've been charged with a drug crime.